teamforus/foundation/manuals/design/project-structure.md

 4. Learn more about the pipeline and change lifecycle

 To go from concept to end-product, an idea starts at the top (Lab or Inbox), and moves down the directories step by step.
-In each directory different steps in the proces take place.
+In each directory different steps in the idea becomes more refined.
 You can read the directory descriptions on the right side, for more details about the specific stages.

 Example directory readme (proposals):